What are spam filters?

-Before an email ever reaches its intended recipient, it first must pass through one or more filters – software algorithms designed to identify and stop malicious or unwanted mail from reaching the inbox.
+Before an email ever reaches its intended recipient, it passes through one or more filters – software algorithms designed to identify and stop malicious or unwanted mail from reaching the inbox.

 Outlook Desktop

-Outlook comes with a built-in junk email filter that learns over time what you think is spam.
+Outlook comes with a built-in junk email filter that learns over time what mail recipients think is spam.
 While this is great for individual users, it's not consistent nor reliable for use across thousands of tests on our Litmus servers.
 To help you reliably test your messages sent to Outlook, we've added in hundreds of spam rules that have been published by Microsoft.
+Whenever the content in your campaign triggers one of these rules, we'll provide you with feedback on what can be changed to make your email look less "spammy" to Outlook.

-This filter has various sensitivity settings so you can adjust your level of junk email protection.
-We have chosen 'High' as the default for all of your Litmus tests.
-The Microsoft Outlook filter scores from 0-10 on the high sensitivity rating, with 0 being the highest (passing) and 10 being the lowest (failing).
-Outlook rates an email with a 6.0 or higher as a failure.
-Anything lower than 6.0 is considered a passing score with the high sensitivity rating.
+This filter has various sensitivity settings so individual users can adjust their level of junk email protection.
+Litmus uses the High Sensitivity setting for in-app spam tests.
+The Microsoft Outlook filter scores from 0-10 on each sensitivity rating, with 0 as the top score and 10 as the worst.
+Outlook fails an email with a 6.0 or higher score.
+A filter score lower than 6.0 passes with the High Sensitivity setting.

 SpamAssassin